Dr. David Henner

 First and foremost, I will write Parsabiv® when I feel it’s important for us to control administration.
 We initiate Parsabiv® (etelcalcetide) for appropriate patients in order to manage their sHPT.
 We start them out at the approved dose, which is 5 mg 3 times a week, at the end of hemodialysis.
 It’s important to ensure that a patient’s serum calcium is at or above the lower limit of normal before initiating Parsabiv®.
 Following initiation, check the patient’s calcium levels after 1 week, then every 4 weeks after that.
 Also, you need to check the patient’s PTH levels after 4 weeks, then continue to check PTH based on whatever your practice does.
 Of course, all dosing and monitoring information can be found in the package insert.

-Once you’ve decided to prescribe Parsabiv®, we need to work with our dialysis organization to make sure we get that patient on Parsabiv®.
+Once you’ve decided to prescribe Parsabiv®, you need to work with your dialysis organization to make sure you get that patient on Parsabiv®.

 We work together to establish great communication, which relates to everyone knowing what our treatment goals are for sHPT—aligning on what labs we want to achieve and how to get there.
 Also knowing what triggers exist when it’s time to start a new therapy.